Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

-- Babies and little children can teach us the basics of Yoga.
+- Babies and little children can teach us the basics of yoga.

 - Children prove the benefits of hanging upside down.

-The Origins of Human Movement Behavior
+Origin of Human Movement Behavior

 Holding the Head Up